WICG/raw-clipboard-access/explainer.md

 *   Build on existing Async Clipboard API, by leveraging existing:
     *   structure, like ClipboardItem.
     *   async nature, permissions model, and secure-context/active frame requirement of the API.
-*   Preserve security / privacy, as unsanitized data entering the operating system clipboard may be dangerous.
+*   Preserve security / privacy, as unsanitized data interacting with the operating system clipboard may be dangerous.

 ## Non-goals